 English: over the course of the term the children will be looking at various writing genre including;

-* instructions * persuasive * narrative, sometimes showing shifts in formality, and flashback * reports.
+* instructions * persuasive * narrative, sometimes showing shifts in formality plus using language and techniques taken from our reading of a classic author * reports.

 Before beginning to write their own pieces in the style, the children will analyse texts of each genre to become familiar with the standard features.
-Much of the writing will be taught in a cross-curricula way and relate to our History topic - WW2, and our class novel - Carrie's War.
-Look out for other novels written by Nina Bawden, or any film adaptations of her work.
+Much of the writing will be taught in a cross-curricula way and relate to our Geography topic - Amazon Rainforest and our class author's work - Rudyard Kipling.
+Look out for other works written by him, including poetry, or any film adaptations of his work.